anywhichway/nano-memoize/README.md

 # Introduction

-Version 3.x.x of nano-memoize was modified to use newer versions of JavaScript built-in classes and take advantage of current v8 loop optimizations.
+Version 3.x.x of nano-memoize was modified to use newer versions of JavaScript built-in classes and take advantage of current v8 optimizations.
+The classes existed all the way back to IE11; however, they were not optimized and conventional object map outperformed Map.
+Loop optimizations also seem to have shifted and one loop was reversed.
 As a result, the minified/brotli size of 3.0.4 at 487 bytes is 30% smaller and is slightly faster that v2.x.x and v1.x.x.

 Tests show 'nano-memoize' is overall the smallest and fastest openly available JavaScript memoizer for single and multiple argument functions accepting primitives and objects.
 However, I have found that benchmarks can vary dramatically from O/S to O/S or Node version to Node version, so I could be wrong.
 These tests were run on a Windows 10 Pro 64bit 2.8ghz i7 machine with 16GB RAM and Node v18.13.0.
 Garbage collection was forced between each sample run to minimize its impact on results.